Last Updated on March 8, 2023 by Sam

 If you’re hoping to get amazing views of the fjord, then the Geiranger Skywalk is simply unmissable.
 It gives you the chance to see Geirangerfjord from a different perspective thanks to the wonderful panoramic views.

-The entrance fee to the skywalk is 170 NOK for a car, including up to 5 people in the price.
-It’s worth noting that due to the weather in the mountains that the Geiranger Skywalk is normally only open between May and October, with exact dates depending on the weather conditions.
+The entrance fee to the skywalk is 300 NOK for a car, including up to 5 people in the price.
+It’s worth noting that due to the weather in the mountains that the Geiranger Skywalk is normally only open between May and October, as it’s at a high altitude please note that it’s not always open during these dates dependent on weather conditions.
 Tickets can be booked in advance on the official Skywalk website.

 If you plan to stay a bit longer in Geiranger, or even if you just find yourself with a bit of extra time, then there are a few optional extras to add to your itinerary.
 The first of these is the Storfossen waterfall walk from Geiranger village to the Fjord Centre, or vice versa.